ksorathiya/seneca-hackathon-prismic/lib/cms-providers/prismic/README.md

 cp .env.local.example .env.local
 ```

 Then update the environment variables with your Prismic repo ID.
 Your repo id will the be subdomain of your Prismic repository.
-For example if your repo url is https://seneca-hackathon-cms.prismic.io, then you would update your `.env.local` file as follows:
+For example if your repo url is https://your-repo-name.prismic.io, then you would update your `.env.local` file as follows:

 ```
-PRISMIC_REPO_ID=seneca-hackathon-cms
+PRISMIC_REPO_ID=your-repo-name
 ```

 Next at the top of the file, make sure to remove the the value from `DATOCMS_READ_ONLY_API_TOKEN`.
 The project won't source the content from Prismic until this has been done.